Coronavirus has had a massive impact on so many accommodation providers over the past few months and, unfortunately, we’re not out of the woods yet!

-5. Be prepared for when it’s all over
+5. Be prepared for when things really bounce back

 Until next time, remember …

-If people aren’t travelling at the moment and taking holidays, it is quite likely that they’ll be building their leave entitlement.
-When things start to bounce back, so many people will be desperate for a break away and it will be the businesses that have stayed in their radar that will benefit from those bookings – so make sure you’re one of them!
+Whilst lots of people aren’t travelling at the moment and taking holidays, it is quite likely that they’ll be building their leave entitlement.
+When things start to really bounce back, those people will be DESPERATE for a break away and it will be the businesses that have stayed in their radar that will benefit from those bookings – so make sure you’re one of them!